-Non-profit Housing Co-operatives Statute Law Amendment Act, 2013, S.O.
+The Non-profit Housing Co-operatives Statute Law Amendment Act, 2013, S.O.
 2013 c.
-3 received Royal Assent on September 26, 2013, and will come into force on proclamation.
-This Bill will amend the Co-operative Corporations Act and the Residential Tenancies Act, 2006, and may have an effect on non-profit housing co-operatives members.
+3 came into force on June 1, 2014.
+This Act amends the Co-operative Corporations Act and the Residential Tenancies Act, 2006 to enable co-ops to apply to the Landlord and Tenant Board to resolve tenure disputes.

 Bill 16 - Amendments to the Co-op Act

 – Creating the Foundation for Jobs and Growth Act, 2010, S.O.
 2010 c.
 1, received Royal Assent on Tuesday May 18, 2010.
 This Bill amends the Co-operative Corporations Act (CCA).

 Schedule 4, which came into force on Royal Assent, amends the CCA in the following way: